On the path separation number of graphs: Proofs

+Let us start with the upper bound.
 Let $T$ be a non-path tree on $n\geq 4$ vertices with $v_1$ leaves and $v_2$ vertices of degree $2$.
 Add an extra vertex (we may call it $\infty$) that is incident to all of the leaves of $T$.
 Call the new graph $T^{\infty}$.
-The resulting graph is planar and we can form a path for every face of the embedding of $T^{\infty}$ into the plane that begins and ends at a leaf and contains every vertex (other than ``$\infty$'') of the face.
+This graph is planar and we can form a path for every face of the embedding of $T^{\infty}$ into the plane that begins and ends at a leaf and contains every vertex (other than ``$\infty$'') of the face.
 Each leaf will be the endpoint of exactly two such paths.
-For each vertex $w$ of degree 2, take one of these paths that passes through it and partition it into two subpaths (that is, subgraphs that are themselves paths), both of which have $w$ as an endpoint.
+For each vertex $w$ of degree 2, take one of these paths that passes through it and partition it into two subpaths (that is subgraphs that are themselves paths), both of which have $w$ as an endpoint.
 We continue this process until we have separated all edges incident to the same degree-$2$ vertex.
 In other words, the degree-$2$ vertices are `cut points' of these paths.

 The size of this family of paths is $v_1+v_2$.
 This family clearly separates any pair of edges that are not on the same two faces (each edge is on exactly two faces).
-If two edges, $e$ and $f$, share the same pair of faces, then there must be a path of degree 2 vertices (possibly with $0$ additional edges, but containing at least one vertex) connecting them.
+If two edges, $e$ and $f$, share the same pair of faces then there must be a path of degree 2 vertices (possibly without any additional edges, but containing at least one vertex) connecting them.
 But by the partition of the paths at vertices of degree 2, one of the original paths containing $e$ and $f$ was partitioned into at least two paths, one that contains $e$ but not $f$ and another that contains $f$ but not $e$.